Tonight (BigBang EP)

-Tonight is the fourth extended play of South Korean boy band Big Bang.
+Tonight is the fourth extended play of South Korean boy band BigBang.
 It was their first new material released in South Korea after two-year hiatus as a group.
 Upon its release, the album and its lead single of the same name became a chart-topper in various South Korean and international music charts.
 It was released on February 24, 2011, under YG Entertainment.
 A repackaged edition titled Big Bang Special Edition was released on April 8, 2011, and featured a new track "Love Song" as the lead single.

 Background

 While writing the songs for the then-untitled album, leader G-Dragon and lead rapper T.O.P began to break away to collaborate on their GD & T.O.P project.
 According to G-Dragon, the group was trying a "new combination" with their music, in which the vocalists Taeyang, Daesung, and Seungri were to record their own music as a trio while the remaining two were to branch off as a duo since they had not been with their fans for the past two years.
-Although the division of the group was initially for BigBang's materials only, G-Dragon and T.O.P saw positive response to their materials from the fans and went to Yang Hyunsuk, CEO of YG Entertainment, to allow the duo to release an album.
+Although the division of the group was initially for BigBang's materials only, G-Dragon and T.O.P saw positive response to their materials from the fans and went to Yang Hyun-suk, CEO of YG Entertainment, to allow the duo to release an album.

 Composition

-After the promotions for GD & T.OP. collaboration ended, the group reunited to record the tracks to be included for Tonight.
+After the promotions for GD & T.O.P collaboration ended, the group reunited to record the tracks to be included for Tonight.
 Songs from the album have been reportedly recorded variously over the two years span that the group was on hiatus.
 G-Dragon describes the music from the extended play as "very cheerful" in hopes of cheering up their listeners.
 Though the group's previous extended plays contained songs that were heavily influenced by electronic music, the group decided to concentrate more on "warm rock music."